WARNING: Belly Bloat Could Be A Sign Of A Sick Body

 Here are few causes:

 Dehydration has been known to be a major cause of many health problems.
 Moreover, if you’re someone consumes a lot of alcohol and coffee, then you’re only contributing to the problem.
 How many glasses of water do you drink each day?
-Drinking at least 6-8 glasses of purified water (alkaline in the range of 8.5 to 9.5 ph is best!) each day is recommended.
-The best time to drink water is in between meals and first thing in the morning, 10-16 ounces, on an empty stomach and then wait at least 30-45 minutes before consuming food.
+Drinking at least 6-8 glasses of purified water each day is recommended.
+Alkaline in the range of 8.5 to 9.5 ph is best!
+The best time to drink water is in between meals and first thing in the morning.
+For best results, drink 10-16 ounces, on an empty stomach.
+Then wait at least 30-45 minutes before consuming food.
 This will flush your digestive system helping to eliminate toxins and waste matter.
-Adding lemon juice, the equivalent to a half or full lemon, will help eliminate toxins and flush the liver and kidneys.
+Adding lemon juice, half or full lemon, will help eliminate toxins and flush the liver and kidneys.

 When your body is lacking water, it makes use of the available liquids from your tissues.
 This can lead to bloating due to fluid retention.